hashicorp/terraform/website/docs/backends/types/dynamodb.html.md

  * `external_id` - (Optional) The external ID to use when assuming the role.
  * `session_name` - (Optional) The session name to use when assuming the role.
  * `workspace_key_prefix` - (Optional) The prefix applied to the state hash key inside the table.
 This is only relevant when using a non-default workspace.
+This defaults to "workspace"
  * `dynamodb_endpoint` / `AWS_DYNAMODB_ENDPOINT` - (Optional) A custom endpoint for the DynamoDB API.
  * `iam_endpoint` / `AWS_IAM_ENDPOINT` - (Optional) A custom endpoint for the IAM API.
  * `sts_endpoint` / `AWS_STS_ENDPOINT` - (Optional) A custom endpoint for the STS API.